 - Regarding Board of Directors

-- 1) Nominating Committee will look for persons with appropriate skills, experience, expertise, and qualifications in various areas deemed crucial for the Company’s conduct of business, and present them in a Board of Directors’ meeting for appointment, before presenting them in a shareholders’ meeting for approval.
+- 1) Nomination and Remuneration Committee will look for persons with appropriate skills, experience, expertise, and qualifications in various areas deemed crucial for the Company’s conduct of business, and present them in a Board of Directors’ meeting for appointment, before presenting them in a shareholders’ meeting for approval.

 - 2) The number of directors in the Board is as determined in a shareholders’ meeting, but will not be fewer than five people per company regulations.
 Of these, one in three, and no fewer than three, must be independent directors.
 Each director must possess appropriate seniority, qualifications, competency, experience, and expertise, and are qualified under Article 69 of the Public Limited Companies Act, B.E.
 2535 (1992), and other relevant laws.